-- First and foremost, putting life insurance in trust is an ‘irrevocable’ act.
-You can’t change your mind and withdraw the policy from the trust at a later point, so you must be absolutely sure about the decision.
+- You cannot change your mind – Putting life insurance in trust is an ‘irrevocable’ act.
+This means you can’t change your mind and withdraw the policy from the trust at a later point, so you must be absolutely sure about the decision.

-- You lose some control over your life insurance policy.
-By placing it in trust, you are essentially giving the policy away to your trustees to look after on behalf of your beneficiaries (although you will have an ongoing obligation to pay the premiums).
-Whilst you will usually be one of the named trustees, any actions relating to the trust must be signed off by the other parties, so you should choose people who you have faith in.
+- You lose some control over your life insurance policy – By placing it in trust, you are essentially giving the policy away to your trustees to look after on behalf of your beneficiaries (although you will still have to pay the premiums).
+Whilst you will usually be one of the named trustees, any actions relating to the trust must be signed off by all the other parties.

-- If a named beneficiary of the trust is changed to someone who isn’t your spouse or partner within seven years of your death, Inheritance Tax could still be charged.
+- Inheritance tax may still be charged – If a named beneficiary of the trust is changed to someone who isn’t your spouse or partner within seven years of your death, the payout might not be exempt from Inheritance tax anymore.

 How does putting life insurance in trust work?

-Under normal circumstances, the process begins when you take your policy out.
+Normally, the process begins when you take your policy out.
 Your provider will refer you to someone who can put your life insurance in trust.
-If you don’t already have a trust set up, then one will need to be created by writing a trust deed, which specifies the settlor (trust owner), trustees, beneficiaries, and terms.
+If you don’t already have a trust set up, then one will need to be created by writing a trust deed.

-After this point, the trustees technically own the policy and will take care of the trust deed (although you will continue to pay for the premiums).
-When you pass away, it is the trustees who will use the deed to make the claim to your insurer before passing on the payout to your beneficiaries.
+After this point, the trustees technically own the policy and will take care of the trust deed (although you will still pay the premiums).
+When you pass away, the trustees will use the deed to make the claim to your insurer before passing on the payout to your beneficiaries.